humayun93/loyalty-rewards-api/README.md

 docker-compose up -d

 # Run database migrations and seed data
-docker-compose exec api rails db:create db:migrate db:seed
+docker-compose exec api bundle exec rails db:create db:migrate db:seed

 # The seed command will display the API keys that can be used for testing